 In the theatre collection, you will find material on a wide range of performing arts, such as dance, theatre, performance art, circus and opera.

 We collect and preserve documentation of the Danish performing arts.
-These can be, for example, unpublished plays, role sheets, instruction books, performance material and personal archives from prominent Danish performing artists.
+These can be, for example, performed unpublished plays, role sheets, instruction books, performance material and personal archives from prominent Danish performing artists.

 Understand the collection

-You can not put a performance in an archive box and store it, which is why our collection consists of different forms of documentation.
+You cannot put a performance in an archive box and store it, which is why our collection consists of different forms of documentation.
 The documentation is either focused on the work, the experience of the work, the creation process or the framework around the performance creation.

 Since its establishment in 1939, our collection policy for acting and performing arts has changed from being focused on theatrical manuscripts to being focused on four types of documentation as well as on performing arts in a broader sense.

-This means that performing arts-related material is collected for the theatre collection today, where parts of the material have previously been placed in another of the library's collections.
+This means that performing arts-related material is collected by the theatre collection today, where parts of the material have previously been placed in another of the library's collections.
 Performing arts-related material is therefore spread out across our collections.

 We recommend that you do a free text search in the library system and subsequently narrow down the types of material listed on the left.
 You can get help in "Get help finding plays and performing arts material" and in the overview of the collection.